thephpleague/csv/docs/8.0/properties.md

 ### fetchDelimitersOccurrence

-This method allow you to find the occurences of some delimiters in a given CSV object.
+This method allow you to find the occurrences of some delimiters in a given CSV object.

 ~~~php
 <?php